punyamsingh/Chrome-Extension-Phishing/README.md

    - If the prediction is 1, the website is considered legitimate.
    - If the prediction is 0, the website is identified as phishing.

+## Model Details

+- Model Used: XGBoost
+- Accuracy Achieved: 97.0%
+- Number of Features: 30
+- Future Plan: The future plan is to enhance the model by adding Reinforcement Learning from Human Feedback (RLHF) to improve its phishing detection capabilities further.

 ## Dependencies

 - Chrome Browser: The extension relies on the Chrome web browser as its primary platform.